bartczernicki/ImageClassificationStateLicenses/README.md

 In this walkthrough lab you have learned how-to build an image classifier easily using the Custom Vision Service and by adding  your own data.
 There was zero code required and Microsoft provided a serverless (abstracted compute) architecture service in a web UI to be productive immediately.

 Next Steps:
+- If you would like to make the classifier more complex, feel free to add more more state licenses.
+You can find new state images using Bing (or your favorite search engine).
 - Custom Vision Documentation: https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/
 - Custom Vision Video from //BUILD 2018: https://www.youtube.com/watch?v=ARkvs72uaxg